martinohanlon/SpaceCRAFT/README.rst

 * next() -> bool - moves to the next row in the file, returns False if there are no more rows
 * previous() -> bool - moves to the previous row in the, returns False if at the start of the file
 * currentrow -> integer - returns a 0 based value for the current row
+* get_datetime -> string - returns a string representing the time in the format %d/%M/%Y %h:%m:%s
 * get_time() -> integer - returns the time the row was created, in seconds since the epoch
 * get_temperature() -> float - returns the temperature in C
 * get_temperature_from_humidity() -> float - returns the temperature in C from the humidity sensor